Hrishabh598/Quora_question_similarity/Readme.md

 ## Usage

 1. **Dependencies**: Ensure that all required libraries and dependencies are installed.
-You can find the list of dependencies in the `requirements.txt` file.

 2. **Data**: Prepare your dataset in the same format as the provided Quora question pairs dataset or modify the data loading functions accordingly.